Wild scores 3 times in third period, rally past Avs 6-4.

 Calvert’s second goal of the game 1:33 into the third period gave Colorado a 4-3 lead before Zuccarello tied it with his 10th of the season at 10:41.

+Rask then stole a puck at center ice, skated into the Avalanche zone with Fiala to his right, his stick up and ready for a pass.
+Rask instead sent a wrister to the far side of the net to give Minnesota the lead at 11:58.

+”I was looking at Kevin there for a little bit, he was screaming for the puck, but I decided to shoot,” Rask said.

-Rask put Minnesota back in front with his fourth of the season and Suter scored into an empty net at 19:48.
+Colorado pulled Francouz with less than two minutes left and Suter scored into an empty net at 19:48.

+”Points are so valuable and we’ve let some slip away lately,” Avalanche coach Jared Bednar said. ”We have to make sure we’re digging in to get them back.
+We’ve got to get our game in order quick.”

+The game was tied 3-all heading into the third after a couple of calls went Colorado’s way.

-Midway through the second period, Minnesota had a goal by Joel Eriksson Ek taken away when Colorado coach Jared Bednar successfully challenged that Marcus Foligno was offside.
+Midway through the second period, Minnesota had a goal by Joel Eriksson Ek taken away when Bednar successfully challenged that Marcus Foligno was offside.

 After Hunt scored a power-play goal that gave the Wild a 3-2 lead, Colorado tied it on MacKinnon’s goal with 48 seconds left in the period, a goal that Dubnyk argued futilely was kicked in by the center.